Napoleon’s Banker, Jacques Laffitte

-Jacques Laffitte is Napoleon’s French banker in Napoleon in America.
-He should not be confused with Jean Laffite, the pirate who rescues Napoleon from St. Helena in the novel.
-A financier and politician who rose from poverty to become one of France’s richest citizens, Jacques Laffitte is considered one of the creators of modern public credit in France.
-He also opened the road for French international investment banking.
+Jacques Laffitte was a financier and politician who rose from poverty to become one of France’s richest citizens.
+Considered one of the creators of modern public credit in France, Laffitte also opened the road for French international investment banking.
 Napoleon trusted Laffitte’s ability with money, as well as his integrity, though Laffitte’s leanings were more republican than imperial.
-A supporter of the 1830 July Revolution, Laffitte ran into trouble when Louis-Philippe ascended the throne.
+A supporter of the 1830 July Revolution, Jacques Laffitte ran into trouble when Louis-Philippe ascended the throne.

 From rags to riches

-Jacques Laffitte was born in Bayonne, France, on October 24, 1767, one of ten children of a poor carpenter.
+Jacques Laffitte was born in Bayonne, France, on October 24, 1767.
+He was one of ten children of a poor carpenter.
 With little formal education, Laffitte began working as his father’s apprentice.
 He was subsequently employed as a clerk by a Bayonne notary, and then by a Bayonne merchant who had an interest in banking and insurance.
-On the latter’s recommendation, Laffitte obtained in 1787 a position as a clerk in the banking house of Perrégaux in Paris.
+On the latter’s recommendation, in 1787 Laffitte obtained a position as a clerk in the banking house of Perrégaux in Paris.

 In May 1801 Laffitte married Marine Françoise Laeut, the daughter of a merchant and ship’s captain.
 They had one daughter, Albine, born on May 12, 1805.
 She later married the Prince of Moskowa, the eldest son of Napoleon’s Marshal Ney.
-In the realm of interesting coincidences, Laffitte’s younger brother Jean Baptiste in 1800 married Antoinette Lefebvre-Desnouettes, the sister of Napoleonic General Charles Lefebvre-Desnouettes, who also appears in Napoleon in America.
+Laffitte’s younger brother Jean Baptiste married Antoinette Lefebvre-Desnouettes, the sister of Napoleonic General Charles Lefebvre-Desnouettes.

 Jacques Laffitte proved to have an aptitude for banking and rose to become a partner in his firm.
 When Perrégaux died in 1808, Laffitte succeeded him as head of the business.
 The bank of Perrégaux, Laffitte et Cie., already one of the most prominent in Europe, became the bank of J. Laffitte et Cie.